 Here’s another easy project that will bring more colour and life to your home!
-All you have to do is build it in one day, wait around five months and you’ll have an eye-catching feature in your yard!
+All you have to do is build this pallet planter box in one day, wait around five months and you’ll have an eye-catching feature in your yard!

-As for the pallets, of course we wouldn’t want to use a toxic one.
+These chemicals can leach into the soil and ultimately end up in your plants.
+Safe pallets, on the other hand, are made from untreated wood.
 If you do not know how to distinguish safe from toxic pallets, then check this article to guide you.

-Is this going to be your next weekend project?
+Is this pallet planter box going to be your next weekend project?

 You’ll need these materials: